rtmigo/vtcff_py/README.md

 `vtcff` is a library for transcoding between video formats with an emphasis on maintaining quality and color depth in video production pipelines.
 In studio tasks, video seconds take up gigabytes and quality compromises are least desirable.

+`vtcff` tends to maximize quality, sacrificing speed and disk space.

-`vtcff` generates arguments for `ffmpeg` – the least intuitive video tool ever created.
+`vtcff` is actaully a wrapper for `ffmpeg` – the least intuitive video tool ever created.

 # Install